 - First Class Disk (FCD)

-Also called Improved Virtual Disk.
+Also called Improved Virtual Disk (IVD) or managed virtual disk.
 It is a named virtual disk unassociated with a VM.
 These disks reside on a vSAN, VMFS, NFS, or vVols datastore and back ReadWriteOnce container volumes.

 The FCD technology allows to perform life cycle operations related to persistent volumes outside of the VM or pod life cycle.
 If the VM is a Kubernetes node that runs multiple container based applications and uses persistent volumes and virtual disks for many applications, CNS facilitates life cycle operations at the container and persistent volume granularity.